dubblen/sc2ai-getting-started/tutorials/bot-rust/README.md

 This is the file that you will upload to the compatition.

-You can find this code in the [Example nodejs bot](../../examples/rust-bot) directory.
+You can find this code in the [Example rust bot](../../examples/rust-bot) directory.